petermchale/math105A/README.md

 is located and opening it by typing `Jupyter notebook <notebook name>` at the command prompt.

-If you need to install additional python packages, execute `conda install <name of package>` at the command line.
+If jupyter complains that a specific package is missing when you run your notebook, then return to the command line, execute `conda install <name of package>`, and re-run the notebook.

 ## Schedule